mosesegboh/sportsapi/README.md

 #TO RUN APP
 - clone fork from github
-- Replace .env credential values with yours as shown in the .env.example file (let me know if you will like to use mine and I will email it to you).
+- Replace .env credential object values with yours as shown in the .env.example file (let me know if you will like to use mine and I will email it to you).
 - run npm install to install dependencies
 - cd into dir
 - nodemon start to start server- you can use POSTMAN or whatever tools you need to make calls.